JadeFox417/React-Js_Juan-Carlos/20_GraphQL_Basic/README.md

 ## Hasura and Heroku

 Hasura is a service provide graphQL and rest API.
-Full managed on hasura cloud or self-hosted.
+Fully managed on hasura cloud or self-hosted.
 Go through this [link](https://hasura.io/) and create new graphQL server.

 Heroku is a cloud platform as a service supporting several programming languages.
 Heroku also provide free postgres database.
 Go through this [link](https://heroku.com/) and create service.